kubernetes-sigs/cluster-api/.github/ISSUE_TEMPLATE/kubernetes_bump.md

 as well as changes to Cluster API that we might have to make to support the new Kubernetes version.
 All of these changes should be cherry-picked to all release series that will support the new Kubernetes version.

-* [ ] Modify CAPD to use a release candidate of the upcoming Kubernetes release:
+* [ ] Continuously modify CAPD to use early versions of the upcoming Kubernetes release (betas and rcs):
-  * Bump the Kubernetes version in `test/*`.
+  * Bump the Kubernetes version in `test/*` except for `test/infrastructure/kind/*`.
   * Prior art: TODO (previously #9160)
-* [ ] Modify CAPD to use the new Kubernetes release:
+* [ ] Modify CAPD to use the new Kubernetes release after it is GA:
   * Bump the Kubernetes version in `test/*`.
   * Prior art: TODO (previously #9160)
 * [ ] Ensure the jobs are adjusted to provide test coverage according to our [support policy](https://cluster-api.sigs.k8s.io/reference/versions.html#supported-kubernetes-versions):